JayC-ADI/dcs-srs-server/README.md

 Server-side channel presets allow you to provide predefined radio configurations to all clients.
 This feature is particularly useful for organized events or training scenarios.

+**Important**: The SRS server requires the `--serverPresetChannelsEnabled=true` command-line argument to activate server-side presets, regardless of the configuration file setting.
+This Docker image automatically handles this requirement - when you set `SERVER_SIDE_PRESETS_ENABLED: "true"`, the entrypoint script will automatically add the necessary command-line argument during server startup.

 ### Setting Up Presets

 1. **Enable the Feature**
    ```yaml
    SERVER_SIDE_PRESETS_ENABLED: "true"
    ```

+   The entrypoint script will automatically add `--serverPresetChannelsEnabled=true` to the server startup command when this is enabled.

 2. **Create Preset Files**
    Create `.txt` files in the mounted `Presets/` directory (default: `/docker/dcs-srs/Presets/` on the host).